-I am an seasoned R&D professional, with over 15 years experience.
-I have participated in and led a large number of large-scale R&D projects, both commercial and academic, at the national and European levels.
-My main field of expertise is Quality of Experience (QoE), and I am conversant on a number of other topics, such as Network Function Virtualization (NFV), Software-defined Networks (SDN), QoS, Network Management, Data Analysis, and Predictive Models.
+I am an seasoned and results-oriented R&D professional, with over 17 years experience.
+I have participated in and managed a large number of large-scale R&D projects, both commercial and academic, at the national and European levels.
+My main field of expertise is Quality of Experience (QoE), which deals with how users experience the services they use.
+QoE is a very multidisciplinary field, spanning several technical domains such as networks, media, cloud, and web, as well as human aspects, including business.
+I am also knowledgeable on a number of other topics, such as Data Analysis, Predictive Models, Network Performance (QoS), Network Function Virtualization (NFV), Software-defined Networks (SDN), and Network Management.

 In the first half of 2017, I was a Senior Systems Engineer at EXFO, in the NFV team.
 My work revolved around the virtualization of network probes and their associated support infrastructure, and their integration into NFV architectures, notably ETSI NFV MANO.
 There were also performance issues to be addressed, due to moving the probes from specialized hardware to a COTS-based cloud context.